krupalshah/Composer/README.md

         .thenFinish();
 ```

 Please note that chained tasks are executed asynchronously by default.
-Hence, in above example there is no guarantee that `doSomething()` will be run after the data is converted to csv.
+Hence, in the above example there is no guarantee that `doSomething()` will be run after the data is converted to csv.
 If something needs to be executed synchronously in-between, chain it as specified under [Executing Task Synchronously](#executing-task-synchronously) section.

 #### Executing Tasks Concurrently
-Different variants of above methods have been provided to execute multiple tasks concurrently.
+Different method variants have been provided to execute multiple tasks concurrently.
 All you have to do is to specify a collection of tasks to be executed in parallel.
 The order of execution is never guaranteed.<br/>

 - ##### Executing a collection of tasks

-Consider a slight modification in above scenario where converted csv is persisted in the database along with a file.<br/>
+Consider a slight modification in the previous scenario where converted csv is persisted in the database along with a file.<br/>

 In that case, both tasks can be executed concurrently using `then...Together()` variants like below: